iOS 10 and later

 - Wait until your device appears on the left-hand side of the iTunes window under Devices.

-- Select your device and click Reset Warnings on the bottom of the summary screen.
+- Select your device and click Reset Warnings at the bottom of the summary screen.

-If you don’t see this option, Right-click (Mac or PC) or Control-click (Mac) the icon for your device, and from the shortcut menu, choose Reset Warnings.
+If you can't see this option, right-click (Mac or PC) or Control-click (Mac) the icon for your device, and from the shortcut menu choose Reset Warnings.